LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: RELATED WORK

 \section{RELATED WORK}

-\textbf{Explicit mapping.} Traditional 3D reconstruction represents a scene explicitly, and lots of map presentations are developed, such as point cloud (LeGO-LOAM \cite{shan2018lego}, Loam\_livox \cite{lin2020loam}), sufels (SuMa \cite{behley2018efficient}), occupancy grids (Cartographer \cite{hess2016real}), triangle meshes ( Puma \cite{vizzo2021poisson}, BnV-fusion \cite{li2022bnv}).
+\textbf{Explicit mapping.} Traditional 3D reconstruction represents a scene explicitly, and lots of map presentations are developed, such as point cloud (LeGO-LOAM \cite{shan2018lego}, Loam\_livox \cite{lin2020loam}), surfels (SuMa \cite{behley2018efficient}), occupancy grids (Cartographer \cite{hess2016real}), triangle meshes ( Puma \cite{vizzo2021poisson}, BnV-fusion \cite{li2022bnv}).
 Kimera \cite{rosinol2020kimera} provides a semantic mapping method that only requires running on CPU.
 SuMa++ \cite{chen2019suma++} extends SuMa \cite{behley2018efficient} to semantic mapping, which is able to eliminate dynamic objects in the environment.
-However, the map built with sufels are relatively sparser compared to triangle mesh.
+However, surfel is a type of discrete representation, the map built with surfels is relatively sparser compared to triangle mesh.
 Voxblox \cite{oleynikova2017voxblox} utilizes Truncated Signed Distance Function (TSDF) to reconstruct a dense map in real-time.
 Voxblox++ \cite{grinvald2019volumetric} incorporates semantic information into Voxblox framework, but it only fits RGB-D sensor so that is infeasible for large-scale mapping.

-\textbf{Implicit mapping with color images or RGB-D data.} Contrast to the explicit scene representation, recent works leveraging implicit scene representation, such as NGLOD \cite{takikawa2021neural}, Di-fusion \cite{huang2021di}, and NeuralRecon \cite{sun2021neuralrecon}, achieves significant success.
+\textbf{Implicit mapping with color images or RGB-D data.} Contrast to the explicit scene representation, recent works leveraging neural implicit scene representation, such as NGLOD \cite{takikawa2021neural}, Di-fusion \cite{huang2021di}, and NeuralRecon \cite{sun2021neuralrecon}, achieve significant success.
 These methods allow for synthesizing novel perspectives and generating photo-realistic rendering results.
 As summed up in TABLE \ref{tab:relatedwork}, NICE-SLAM \cite{zhu2022nice} can incrementally reconstruct a scene, but it is limited to the indoor environment.
 Semantic-NeRF \cite{zhi2021place} introduces an extra semantic head to represent a semantic scene for indoor environments.
 PNF \cite{kundu2022panoptic} builds a panoptic radiance field that supports panoptic segmentation, view synthesis and scene editing.